 - Ketone bodies (acetone, acetoacetate, and beta-hydroxybutyrate) accumulate in the blood, urine, and CSF

-- This process affects seizure onset and propagation, and
+- This process affects seizure onset and propagation, and in many cases, leads to reduction or cessation of seizures

-The classical Ketogenic Diet
+Types of Ketogenic Diet

 - 1. Neal et al. (2008).
 The ketogenic diet for the treatment of epilepsy: a randomised control trial.
 Lancet Neurol.
 7:500-506.